Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 When your pipeline is running blocks in parallel, you can use the `dependencies` property to define the flow of execution for subsequent blocks.

-The following example runs `Block A` and `Block B` in parallel at the very beginning of a pipeline.
+The following example runs `Block A` and `Block B` in parallel at the beginning of a pipeline.

 ``` yaml
 version: "v1.0"